A Probabilistic Model for Zero-Inflated Count Tensors with Structured Latent Representations: Real Data Analysis

-To assess robustness across chromosomes, we repeat the experiment with $L=10$ for chromosomes 1 to 4.
-The ARI distributions across subsamples are displayed as boxplots in the right panel of Figure~\ref{fig:hic:ari}.
-The same qualitative pattern emerges across all chromosomes: imputation substantially improves separability, and embeddings $\hat{\beta}$ consistently outperform~$\hat{\xi}$.
+To assess robustness across chromosomes, we repeat the experiment with $L=10$ for chromosomes~1-4.
+The results are shown in the right panel of Figure~\ref{fig:hic:ari}.
+The same conclusions hold across all chromosomes: imputation consistently improves clustering performance, and the embeddings obtained from $\widehat{\bbeta}$ consistently outperform those based on~$\widehat{\bxi}$.

-We next compare \texttt{ZITS} with two structural-zero-aware imputation methods, \texttt{HiCImpute} \citep{Xie2022hicimpute} and \texttt{scHiCSRS} \citep{Xu2022schicsrs}.
-We use the publicly available R implementations of both methods and run them with their default parameter settings.
-As shown in the left panel of Figure~\ref{fig:hic:competitors}, \texttt{ZITS} attains higher ARI values than both competitors, indicating improved recovery of cell type structure.
-Among the competing approaches, \texttt{HiCImpute} improves separability relative to the raw data, whereas \texttt{scHiCSRS} provides only limited improvement but with more stable estimation.
+We next compare \texttt{ZITS} with existing imputation and embedding methods.
+We first consider two methods that explicitly account for structural zeros, \texttt{HiCImpute} \citep{Xie2022hicimpute} and \texttt{scHiCSRS} \citep{Xu2022schicsrs}, using the authors' \texttt{R} implementations with default settings.
+As shown in the left panel of Figure~\ref{fig:hic:competitors}, \texttt{ZITS} consistently achieves the highest ARI, indicating superior recovery of the underlying cell-type structure.
+Among the competing methods, \texttt{HiCImpute} improves clustering relative to the raw data, whereas \texttt{scHiCSRS} yields substantially smaller improvements.

-We further compare \texttt{ZITS} with \texttt{scHiCluster} \citep{Zhou2019schicluster}, which performs imputation via a random walk and outputs a binarized contact matrix without explicitly modeling structural zeros.
-For a fair comparison, we binarize the imputed tensor from \texttt{ZITS} prior to clustering.
-As shown in the middle panel of Figure~\ref{fig:hic:competitors}, binarized \texttt{ZITS} substantially improves ARI relative to the binarized raw tensor and significantly outperforms \texttt{scHiCluster}.
+We further compare \texttt{ZITS} with \texttt{scHiCluster} \citep{Zhou2019schicluster}, which performs imputation through random walks on binarized contact matrices without explicitly modeling structural zeros.
+For a fair comparison, we binarize the imputed tensor produced by \texttt{ZITS} before clustering.
+The middle panel of Figure~\ref{fig:hic:competitors} shows that the binarized output of \texttt{ZITS} substantially outperforms both the raw binarized data and \texttt{scHiCluster}, demonstrating the advantage of modeling structural zeros before binarization.